ft-scobra/Anime-News-Network-Reimagined/README.md

 - It does not work on table elements as the site uses images to generate its tables.
 - The primary focus was on the homepage.
 Other pages on the site might not be displayed properly.
 I may update the stylesheet in the future so that they may work.
 - It does not work on vertical screens(phones or vertical monitors).
+- It only works with the "Grid View with Images" display mode.

 ## FAQ:

 ### What is this?
-> This is a custom stylesheet for [Anime News Network](animenewsnetwork.com).
-It improves the websites layout and also changes the theme to dark mode.
+> This is a custom stylesheet for [Anime News Network](https://animenewsnetwork.com).
+It improves the website layout and also changes the theme to dark mode.

 ### Why did you make this?
 > I discovered the extension [Stylus](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) recently and thought I could practice my CSS skills by redesigning [Anime News Network](animenewsnetwork.com) because I use that site quite often.
 I did not start from scratch.
 I used [ANN Dark Theme](https://uso.kkx.one/style/163165) by [slickboy](https://userstyles.world/user/slickboy) as the base.